EXCLUSIVE-China search giant Baidu considers making own electric vehicles -sources

 Building cars would represent a dramatic development in Baidu's push to diversify income streams as growth plateaus in its core search business, where revenue grew just 2% last year.

+Baidu's Nasdaq-listed shares got a 5% boost in premarket trading.
+Shares of Geely's Hong-Kong-listed subsidiary, Geely Automobile Holdings 0175.HK, were up as much as 5% in the afternoon.
+Shares of GAC rose about 1%.

-(Reporting by Yingzhi Yang and Yilei Sun in Beijing and Brenda Goh in Shanghai; Editing by Christopher Cushing)
+(Reporting by Yingzhi Yang and Yilei Sun in Beijing and Brenda Goh in Shanghai Editing by Christopher Cushing, Robert Birsel)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.